taunus/taunus/README.md

 ## `.mount(app, routes, options)`

-Taunus comes with a mount point for the server-side, as well.
+Taunus comes with a mount point for the server-side.

 - `app` should be a `connect` or `express` application
 - `routes` is used to configure routing, see below